TobiasDijkhuis/RenderMolecules/README.md

 - With writing and reading from a file:
     1. Read the volumetric data using CUBEfile.readVolumetricData
     2. Calculate the isosurface, and write it to a .ply file using CUBEfile.writePLY
-    3. Read the .ply file using utils.loadPLY
+    3. Read the .ply file using blenderUtils.loadPLY
+        > Make this accept an affineMatrix argument, so that it can be displaced as the structure

     > This crashed Blender at the moment.
 I think it has to do with importing PyTessel.
     > Note: With this method you have to be careful that you do the same displacements and rotations as you do to the structure in your scene.
 Otherwise, the location of the isosurface might be incorrect.